pymedphys/pymedphys/docs/developer/file-structure.rst

 :``layers.yml``: A configuration file for PyMedPhys' file dependency heirarchy.
-                 *layers.yml* assigns modules to 'levels' that determine which module can import from which other modules.
+                 *layers.yml* assigns modules to 'levels' that determine which modules can import from which other modules.
 More on this in :ref:`source-code`.